 Ms. Oruganti is a 4th-year medical student at Northeast Ohio Medical University.
 Poornima received her Master of Public Health from Columbia University in Health Policy and Management.
 Prior to serving in the WPS, she was the officer-at-large on the AMA-Medical Student Section Governing Council.

-Dr. Talerico is a child and adolescent psychiatry fellow at the University of South Alabama in Mobile, AL. She attended the University of South Alabama College of Medicine and has served on the AMA WPS Governing Council since 2014.
+Dr. Talerico is a child and adolescent psychiatry fellow at the University of South Alabama in Mobile, Alabama.
+She attended the University of South Alabama College of Medicine and has served on the AMA WPS Governing Council since 2014.